-1008.25 (4)(b)--A student who is not meeting the school district or state requirements for satisfactory performance in English Language Arts and mathematics must be covered by an educational plan.
-"Satisfactory performance" is defined by the state as level 3 and above on state assessments and by the school district as a core course grade of A, B, or C. For students who are not meeting satisfactory performance in the core content, the MTSS team will make the final determination for developing a PMP.
+1008.25 (4)(b) A student who is not meeting the school district or state requirements for satisfactory performance in English Language Arts and mathematics must be covered by an educational plan.
+"Satisfactory performance" is defined by the state as level 3 and above on state assessments and by the school district as a core course grade of A, B, or C proficient as determined by STAR assessments and Focus assessments.
+For students who are not meeting satisfactory performance in the core content, the MTSS team will make the final determination for developing a PMP.